Omemanti/BUVA_Q_Homeassistant/README.md

 # BUVA_Q_Homeassistant
 Homeassistant package for BUVA Q-stream ventilation systems

+Reverse engineerd, with the lovely help of some AI codegeneration.

 # Qstream Ventilation Control

 This component allows you to control a Qstream ventilation system via Home Assistant by configuring the IP address, timer duration, and fan speed.